kalynbeach/wave-generator/docs/PLAN.md

 ### Phase 2: Multiple Modulation Techniques

-- Enhance the audio engine to support all modulation techniques (a-mod, binaural, stereo, f-mod)
+- Enhance the audio engine to support all modulation techniques:
+  - Implement amplitude modulation (a-mod) for isochronic tones
+  - Improve binaural beat generation with better intensity control
+  - Add stereo/bilateral modulation for panning between channels
+  - Implement frequency modulation (f-mod) to vary carrier frequency
-- Implement background noise generation and mixing
+- Implement background noise generation (white, pink, brown) and mixing
 - Update the UI with sliders for all modulation parameters
 - Create a more Brainaural-like layout with grouped controls
+- Implement a basic preset system with presets for various mental states

 ### Phase 3: Preset System and Visualization